mysql supports the following options, which

 --skip-secure-authto disable it.Note

-The path name to a file containing the same RSA public key used by the server for RSA key pair-based password exchange.
+The path name to a file containing a client-side copy of the public key required by the server for RSA key pair-based password exchange.
 The file must be in PEM format.
 This option applies to clients that connect to the server using an account that authenticates with the

-sha256_passwordplugin.
-This option is ignored for accounts that do not authenticate with that plugin.
-It is also ignored if RSA-based password exchange is not needed, as is the case when the client connects to the server using a secure connection.
+sha256_passwordauthentication plugin.
+This option is ignored for accounts that do not authenticate with one of those plugins.
+It is also ignored if RSA-based password exchange is not used, as is the case when the client connects to the server using a secure connection.